aquasecurity/kube-bench/README.md

 We also use the GitHub issue tracker to track feature requests.
 If you have an idea to make kube-bench even more awesome follow the steps below.

 - Open a [new issue](https://github.com/aquasecurity/kube-bench/issues/new).
-- Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.
 - Clearly define the use case, using concrete examples.
 For example, I type `this` and kube-bench does `that`.
 - If you would like to include a technical design for your feature please feel free to do so.